-If you have a qualified status change during the plan year, you must call the IBM Benefits Center - Provided by Fidelity to make eligible changes to your coverage within 60 days of the date of the qualified status change.
-Otherwise, you will not be able to make changes until the next annual enrollment period and your changes will not take effect until the next plan year.
+If you have a qualified life event during the plan year, you must call the IBM Benefits Center - Provided by Fidelity to make eligible changes to your coverage within 60 days of the date of the qualified life event.
+Otherwise, you will not be able to make changes until the next Annual Enrollment period and your changes will not take effect until the next plan year.
 If you make your change within 60 days of the event, Plan changes are generally effective on the first of the month following your request.
-Please note, you can make changes online at during the first 30 days, but must call the IBM Benefits Center during the last 30 days to make any changes.
+Please note, you can make changes online during the first 30 days, but must call the IBM Benefits Center during the last 30 days to make any changes.